List of Hyundai Motor Company manufacturing facilities: Hyundai Motor Manufacturing Indonesia (HMMI)

 Hyundai Motor Manufacturing Indonesia (HMMI) is built in Cikarang, Bekasi, West Java in 2019 and fully operated in January 2022 with the annual capacity of 150,000 vehicles, upgradable to 250,000.
 Half of the output is exported to the neighbouring countries in Southeast Asia.
 A total of US$1.55 billion (Rp 21.7 trillion) would be invested to the plant along with the future product developments until 2030.
-HMMI produces the Stargazer compact MPV in this plant among other models.
+HMMI produces the Hyundai Creta, the electric-vehicle Hyundai Ioniq 5, and Stargazer compact MPV in this plant among other models, including the Hyundai Santa Fe and Hyundai Kona Electric.